ErpNetDocs/tech/advanced/string-interpolation/expression-types/data-member.md

 # DataMember expressions

-Acquires a data member according to the context of the `DomainObject` by the passed `reference`.
+Acquires a data member according to the object's context by the passed `reference`.
 ```cs
 // Input
 "{DocumentId}"